whiprandolph/bestseller/Part 2 - Why Are We So Lost？/08 - The Source of Racism and Hatred, And How to Live Without Them.md

 What is it about healthy cultures that allows them to have selfless, generous servant-leaders?
 Do they just vote every few years and complain about politicians between elections?
 Do they believe that "god" chose their leader, and despite the endless corruption, do they have "faith" that "god's will" is being carried out?
 Or is there a responsibility people could take to ensure that only the most selfless people become leaders?

+If you wanted leaders who were so humble that they would never campaign for office, how would you work with your neighbors to choose those humble people as leaders?

-[xxxfasfd], and Martín Prechtel described how their leaders gave away their wealth each time they reached a new level of leadership, putting them on the same level as everyone else -- and these leaders were expected to _never campaign for office_.
+Martín Prechtel described how Tzutujil Mayan leaders gave away their wealth each time they reached a new level of leadership, putting them on the same level as everyone else -- and these leaders were expected to _never campaign for office_.
 Likewise, traditional Cheyenne warriors were trained from childhood never to brag about their moments of bravery, instead trusting that other warriors would tell their stories on their behalf.

 It turns out, it's everyone's responsibility to notice people's good deeds and retell their stories so that people's reputation can grow without any campaigning or bragging.